Service level objectives overview

 - The system must have 99% availability measured over a calendar week.

 You can set and view SLOs for your services based on their telemetry data on the Health page.
-You can then create alerts in Stackdriver Monitoring to warn you if a service isn't performing as expected.
+You can then create alerts in Cloud Monitoring to warn you if a service isn't performing as expected.